Hope & Co.

-Offices of Hope & Co. for more than a century: Keizersgracht 444–446 Amsterdam (the white building in the middle).
-The brown building on the left is 448, once the private residence of Henry Hope.

 Hope & Co. was a Dutch bank that existed for two and a half centuries.
 The bank was located in Amsterdam until 1795; originally it concentrated on Great Britain.
-In the second half of the 18th century, it was the most powerful merchant bank of Amsterdam, at that time Europe's leading financial centre.
-From 1750 it played a major part in the finances of the Dutch East India Company (VOC) through Thomas Hope and his brother Adrian.
+In the second half of the 18th century, it was the most powerful merchant bank of Amsterdam, and thus Europe, as Amsterdam was at that time Europe's leading financial centre.
+From 1750 it played a major part in the finances of the English East India Company and Dutch East India Company (VOC) through Thomas Hope and his brother Adrian.
 During the Seven Years' War (1756–1763) the Hope brothers profited from the Netherlands' neutral position and became very wealthy.

 The Hopes became heavily involved in the Dutch Caribbean, and Danish West Indies.
 They specialised in plantation loans, in which the entire produce of the plantation was remitted to the lender, who would supervise its sale in order to secure repayment.
 In this way, the Hopes helped the plantation economy to become integrated into a global network of financiers and consumers.
 The Hope family were among the richest in Europe at the time.
 The family business focused on financing commercial transactions and especially on issuing money loans to monarchs and governments in Denmark, Sweden, Poland, Russia, Portugal, Spain, France and America.
 The bank was famous for having Catherine the Great as its client and Adrian supplied her several times with diamonds.